jrladd/CIS241/assignments/documentation.md

 For **Variable Definition**, If you don’t know or don’t have information on how to interpret a variable, or want to give a word of caution, say so here.
 If the variable has any special considerations or challenges inherent to its measure, you may note that here, too.

 For **Variable Codes and Ranges**, If you don’t need to specify acceptable values, you can just fill this in with NA (for not applicable).

+**Data Ethics**:

+Using at least 2 of the [ADSA's four lenses](https://ethos.alliance4datascience.ai/lenses/), write a paragraph describing some of the ethical challenges and considerations you have about your chosen dataset.
+Consider how *you* might view the data as the primary researcher as well as any *other relevant stakeholders*.

 **Data Wrangling**: